1242035/spree/guides/src/content/developer/core/calculators.md

 ## Overview

-Spree makes extensive use of the `Spree::Calculator` model and there are several subclasses provided to deal with various types of calculations (flat rate, percentage discount, sales tax, VAT, etc.) All calculators extend the `Spree::Calculator` class and must provide the following methods:
+Viauco makes extensive use of the `Viauco::Calculator` model and there are several subclasses provided to deal with various types of calculations (flat rate, percentage discount, sales tax, VAT, etc.) All calculators extend the `Viauco::Calculator` class and must provide the following methods:

 ```ruby
 def self.description